Anthony Joshua vs. Alexander Povetkin: Askin vs. Okolie

 The 3rd bout of the night saw Matty Askin (WBC:15th) defend his British cruiserweight title against former Commonwealth champion Lawrence Okolie (WBA:15th WBC:29th).

 The fight

 In what was described as an 'ugly fight', Okolie lost a total of three points for fouls.
 During the middle rounds there was a lot of holding and wrestling.
 Okolie began using his head on the inside which resulted in him losing points.
-The bout lasted the full 12 rounds and Okolie was awarded an unanimous decision victory with scores of 116–110, 114–112 and 114–113.
+The bout lasted the full 12 rounds and Okolie was awarded a unanimous decision victory with scores of 116–110, 114–112 and 114–113.